Hallucinate (song): Synopsis

 The video opens with an animated Lipa inhaling stars in the sky.
 It then cuts to her performing in a black and white club, for a crowd of early 20th-century style cartoon characters with big eyes and bulbous shapes.
 She wears a white bodysuit and tall go-go boots of the same colour.
 Her backup podium dancers include muscular men and raunchy women, who have stars for heads.
 Lipa is then offered a flower from a character in the crowd with a heart-shaped head.
 After smelling it, rainbows start spiraling in her eyes, and then she is taken on a psychedelic trip.

 The adventure begins with neon-rainbow doors opening to gloved hands waving jazz hands towards Lipa walking down a hallway and dancing, before her image duplicates.
 She is then seen dancing with wide-eyed cartoon unicorns, vegetables, rainbows, ice cream cones and bunnies as well as on a disco floor in several colourful settings.
 Love potions are also seen pouring heart swirls around Lipa's face.
-After landing in a flower field, Lipa is sucked into the ground to eventually be scared by clowns and skeletons.
-She is sucked into the skeleton's mouth where she begins to cry.
+After landing in a flower field, Lipa is sucked into the underground to eventually be scared by clowns and skeletons before she is sucked into the skeleton's mouth where she begins to cry.
 After breaking free from the skeleton, she is seen flying through the cosmos like a superhero, dancing on a giant disco ball and flying with dolphins, with the video ending with Lipa entering into an interstellar portal and awakening from her trip.